libigl/libigl/tutorial/tutorial.md

  \mathbf{z}_{b}\end{array}\right) =
  \mathbf{0}_{in}$$

-Where now we can move known values to the right-hand side:
+We can move the known values to the right-hand side:

  $$\mathbf{L}_{in,in}
  \mathbf{z}_{in} = -